Skip to Content

 Thus, they tend to keep more than enough of this breakfast food available in the store at all times.
 That is terrific news for people who love bacon, but it also means that the industry has to figure out a way to package the bacon and keep it fresh long enough for it to hit store shelves.
 This tends to mean packaging it in a way that seals in freshness.

-It is important to always check the sodium content of any food before consumption, and it may be particularly useful when considering eating bacon on a regular basis.
+It is important to always check the sodium content of any food before consumption, and it may be particularly useful when considering eating bacon regularly.

 Does It Really Need To Be This Salty?